ryanelandt/PressureFieldContact.jl/docs/src/geometry.md

 This contact implementation represents rigid objects with triangular meshes and compliant objects with tetrahedral meshes.

-This package uses the custom geometry data type eMesh.
+This package uses the custom geometry data type `eMesh`.

 Convince functions to create meshes for common shapes are documented below.